Hooded22/second_home_backend/README.md

 # Second Home hotel app - REST API
 This project is my first REST API created in node.js with express.
-It will be a backend for my side project (Second Home mobile app) in the future but now is still in progress.
+I'm using it to try new things with node.js.

 ## What include 💻
 - Wrote with typescript